MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-glossary.md

 ---
-title: Glossary for the Language Understanding (LUIS) API Service
+title: Glossary
-titleSuffix: Azure Cognitive Services
+titleSuffix: Language Understanding - Azure Cognitive Services
 description: The glossary explains terms that you might encounter as you work with the LUIS API Service.
 services: cognitive-services
 author: diberry